MicrosoftDocs/cpp-docs/docs/preprocessor/preprocessor-experimental-overview.md

 // do_thing_one( "Hello", "World");
 ```

-## Incomplete features
+## Incomplete features before 16.5

-Starting in Visual Studio 2019 version 16.5, the experimental preprocessor is feature-complete for C++20.
+Starting in Visual Studio 2019 version 16.5, the new preprocessor is feature-complete for C++20.
 In previous versions of Visual Studio, the experimental preprocessor is mostly complete, although some preprocessor directive logic still falls back to the traditional behavior.
 Here's a partial list of incomplete features in Visual Studio versions before 16.5:

 - Support for `_Pragma`
 - C++20 features